tawalaya/tawalaya/README.md

 # Hello there 👋

 I'm a computer scientist and researcher at [TU Berlin](https://www.tu.berlin/ise/sw) working on next-generation serverless and cloud-native systems.
-So I'm mostly messing about with **Cloud Providers / Kubernetes** ☁️, **Micoservice Frameworks** but recently also played around with building **Trustworthy Application Architectures** 🌐, **Sustainable Computing** 🌱 and **Intelligent Systems** 🤖.
+So I'm mostly messing about with **Cloud Providers / Kubernetes** ☁️, **Micoservice Frameworks** but recently also played around with building **Trustworthy Application Architectures** 🌐 and **Sustainable Computing** 🌱.

 * 💼 Senior researcher at the [Information Systems Engineering chair at TU Berlin](https://www.tu.berlin/ise), Germany.
 * 🎓 PhD. in 2023 on **Serverless Data Processing: Application Platform Co-Design**
-*  🇪🇺 Working in European Projects - a workplace leader in [TEADAL](https://teadal.eu), task leader in [DITAS](ditas.eu), always looking for more projects :D
+*  🇪🇺 Working in European Projects - a workpackage leader in [TEADAL](https://teadal.eu), task leader in [DITAS](ditas.eu), and always looking for more projects :D
 * 🔥Passionate about Kubernetes, Go, Kotlin, Python, Linux and anything distributed
 * 🧑‍🏫 Teaching/Taught:  Cloud-native Architecture Engineering, Application Engineering, Information Systems Engineering, Information Governance, Introduction to Programming
 * otherwise... 🏃🧗🏋️🚴📚🎥